-Serves current and former prisoners and assists with re-entry to society.
+Serves people currently or previously incarcerated, and assists them as they reintegrate to their community.
 With the help of community partners, Jumpstart addresses their spiritual, educational, employment, healthcare, housing, and family relationship needs.

 For more than 30 years, the Diocese of Upper South Carolina has been in partnership with the people of Cange, Haiti.
 Trinity Parishioners have been deeply committed to our friends there as we work together to improve life in this land of great poverty and deprivation.
 The ministry has evolved over a period of years and now has a major focus on education, health, clean water, sanitation, agriculture, and vocational skills.
 In the early 2000s, Trinity adopted the remote village of Morne Michel, a three-hour hike from Cange.
 We provided the resources to build a nine-room school there.
 The new school opened in 2012, and Trinity remains committed to our effort to provide clean water to the village and operational funding for the school.
-No roads lead to Morne Michel, and everything – sand, iron, cinderblocks, fresh water – must be carried by hand or donkey up an down the steep mountain trails.
+No roads lead to Morne Michel, and everything – sand, iron, cinderblocks, fresh water – must be carried by hand or donkey up and down the steep mountain trails.
 Trinity sends regular mission trips to Haiti.
-The long treks to visit Morne Michel have been life-changing for a number of Trinity parishioners.

 St. Lawrence Place